Preksha-Dadoo/Google-Image-Downloader/README.md

 ## Project Overview
 The pipeline executes the following tasks:

-Download Images: Downloads images from the internet based on the given keyword.
+Download Images: Downloads images from the internet based on the given keyword. <br />
-Convert to Grayscale: Converts the downloaded images to grayscale.
+Convert to Grayscale: Converts the downloaded images to grayscale. <br />
-Resize Images: Scales images by a specified percentage.
+Resize Images: Scales images by a specified percentage. <br />
-Compress Files: Archives the processed images into a ZIP file.
+Compress Files: Archives the processed images into a ZIP file. <br />
-Send Email: Emails the ZIP file as an attachment to a specified recipient.
+Send Email: Emails the ZIP file as an attachment to a specified recipient. <br />

 ## Files in the Project

-download.py: Downloads images based on a search keyword. grayscaleconvert.py: Converts images to grayscale. scale.py: Resizes images based on a specified percentage. zip.py: Compresses processed images into a ZIP file. sendEmail.py: Sends the ZIP file to an email recipient. pipeline.py: Runs the entire image processing pipeline. main.py: Simplifies the pipeline with predefined parameters.
+download.py: Downloads images based on a search keyword. <br />
+grayscaleconvert.py: Converts images to grayscale. <br />
+scale.py: Resizes images based on a specified percentage. <br />
+zip.py: Compresses processed images into a ZIP file. <br />
+sendEmail.py: Sends the ZIP file to an email recipient. <br />
+pipeline.py: Runs the entire image processing pipeline. <br />
+main.py: Simplifies the pipeline with predefined parameters. <br />

 ## Individual Script Execution
 Each step can be executed independently: